Keyboard shortcuts

 Implement Delete and Update

 Your feedback is greatly appreciated.
-Welcome to join our Discord Community.
+Join our Discord community.